dbcook/openrocket-database/README.md

 MRI was started by Myke Bergenske of Wisconsin (later the owner of AVI).
 Myke may have acquired Central Rocket Company from Richard Goldsmith in the early 1960s per a post from Terry Dean on oldrocketforum.com on 11 June 2007.
-Myke subsequently made some kind of deal with General Mills circa 1969, leading to MRI being morphed into MPC.
+Myke subsequently made some kind of deal with General Mills circa 1969, leading to MRI being morphed into MPC, which operated as a division of General Mills.
-In 1973, the MPC rocket line was bought back by Myke and folded into AVI.
+In 1973, the MPC rocket line was bought back by Myke and re-branded as AVI.
 AVI finally went out of business in 1979.

 Information about this chain of events can be found [here](https://www.rocketryforum.com/threads/the-lost-history-of-model-rocketry.63543/)